90 Sights in Lyon, France (with Map and Images)

 Welcome to your journey through the most beautiful sights in Lyon, France!
 Whether you want to discover the city's historical treasures or experience its modern highlights, you'll find everything your heart desires here.
 Be inspired by our selection and plan your unforgettable adventure in Lyon.
 Dive into the diversity of this fascinating city and discover everything it has to offer.

-The Fishbones, also underground galleries of the Balme Saint-Clair or sometimes the Fantasques network, is the name given to a network of ancient galleries located under the Croix-Rousse plateau in Lyon.
+The "bones de poisson", also underground galleries of the Balme Saint-Clair or sometimes the Fantasques network, are a network of ancient galleries located under the Croix-Rousse plateau in Lyon.
 This archaeological site consists of galleries arranged in steps and all inclined towards the Rhône.

 The Notre-Dame-de-Pitié Chapel, more commonly known as the Hôtel-Dieu Chapel, is a religious building located in the Bellecour district, in the 2nd arrondissement of Lyon, which belongs to the Hospices civils de Lyon.
 It is sometimes called the church of the Hôtel-Dieu because it is attached to the Basilica of Saint Bonaventure and previously to the parish of Saint-Nizier.